ajeyvishnu/US_Colleges_Analysis/README.md

 ## Questions I tried to answer

-* Investigate the relationships between the universities on the basis of given variables using Principal Component Analysis.
-Do we find any relations and can we analyse if there is any difference between the Private and Public universities
+* Investigate the relationships between the universities based on given variables using Principal Component Analysis.
+Do we find any relations, and can we analyse if there is any difference between the Private and Public Universities

-* Carry out cluster analysis to study relation between the universities and find out if there are any reasons behind the clustering.
-Is the clustering done on the basic of the type of university or something different?
+* Carry out cluster analysis to study the relationship between the universities and find out if there are any reasons behind the clustering.
+Is the clustering done based on the type of university or something different?

-* Identify the important factors underlying the observed variables and examine the relationships between the universities with respect to these factors.
-Check if the factors help us clasify the type of the university (Public/Private)
+* Identify the important factors underlying the observed variables and examine the relationships between the universities for these factors.
+Check if the factors help us classify the type of university (Public/Private)

-* Using regression, can we predict the type of university based on the acceptance rate of the university and the other variables?
-Which analysis method is most suitable for this data?
+* Using regression, can we predict the acceptance rate of the universities based on all the factors provided for the universities?
+Which regression technique works best for this?

 ## File Dictionary